lwsjs/lws/README.md

 Listening at https://mba4.local:8000, https://127.0.0.1:8000, https://192.168.0.200:8000
 ```

+Now your server is running, the next step is to attach some middleware to process requests.

 ### Using middleware plugins

 Install and use some middleware ([lws-static](https://github.com/lwsjs/static) and [lws-index](https://github.com/lwsjs/index)) to serve static files and directory listings.